 - Spinal Cord Injury – Spinal cord injuries are common in accidents involving motor vehicles and can leave victims partially or completely paralyzed depending on the location and severity of the damage.

 - Serious Fractures – The most commonly affected areas of the body include the arms, legs, ribs, hips, and pelvis.
 Fractures of this nature can cause long-term pain and suffering, even after the initial injury has healed.

 Weather and visibility, and location such as a school zone, commercial or industrial area or residential area are all factors that may be considered in determining liability.

-States, homeowners and business owners have a duty to warn people of hazards and to maintain roads and walking areas for safety.
+States, homeowners, and business owners have a duty to warn people of hazards and to maintain roads and walking areas for safety.
 A pedestrian can recover damages in a premises liability case when a vehicle is not involved.
-A property owner may have to pay damages if it is proven that the he or she created the condition, if the conditions lasted long enough for it to be remedied or if the owner was aware of the issue and did not fix it.
+A property owner may have to pay damages if it is proven that he or she created the condition, if the conditions lasted long enough for it to be remedied or if the owner was aware of the issue and did not fix it.